Knowing About DPCC

 Given below are some of the functions that are to be performed by the Delhi Pollution Control Committee, as laid down by the Government of India in accordance with the Water and Air Act and also the Noise Pollution rules:

-- To be able to collect and publish the data that has technical or statistical data with respect to the prevention and control of the water and air pollution.
+- To be able to collect and publish the data that has technical or statistical data with respect to the prevention and control of water and air pollution.

 - To be able to disseminate information pertaining to subjects like water and Air pollution.

-- To be able to specify the requisite guidelines that relate to treatment of the sewage and its disposal.
+- To be able to specify the requisite guidelines that relate to the treatment of the sewage and its disposal.

 - To be able to develop such methods, which must be reliable and economical for treating the sewage and carefully dispose of it.

 - To be able to issue the requisite authorization to different entities like Hospitals and Blood banks.

 - To be able to issue consent certificates to the industries that fall under the Green and orange categories.